anasakhomach/anasakhomach.github.io/_projects/11_project.md

     Screenshots from the Maven Market Power BI project, from data shaping to the final dashboard.
 </div>

-This project involved a complete business intelligence workflow using data from **Maven Market**, a multi-national grocery chain with locations in Canada, Mexico, and the United States.
-The goal was to transform raw transactional data into an actionable, interactive dashboard to monitor key performance metrics.
+This project was a full business intelligence workflow for **Maven Market**, a grocery chain in Canada, Mexico, and the US.
+I took raw transaction data and turned it into an interactive dashboard to track performance.

 <hr>